-This Indica-leaning hybrid strain is very high in CBD and low on THC.
-As a result, it is mentally and physically calming and provides relief from pain and anxiety with little to no effects on energy levels.
+This indica-leaning hybrid strain is very high in CBD and low on THC.
+As a result, it is mentally and physically calming and provides relief from pain and anxiety with little to no effect on energy levels.

-Another Indica-dominant hybrid strain, Nordle is pretty unique in containing a roughly even and moderate balance of THC and CBD.
-It provides pain relief and anti-spasticity benefits alongside a mood lift and increased energy levels.
+Another indica-dominant hybrid strain, Nordle, is pretty unique in containing a roughly even and moderate balance of THC and CBD.
+It provides pain relief and anti-spasticity benefits, along with a mood lift and increased energy levels.

 This makes it a highly potent relaxant, and it is one of the preferred strains used for treating conditions like epilepsy, anxiety, migraines, and muscle spasms and seizures as well.

 Due to its Sativa heritage, Sour Tsunami also encourages creative thinking and generates a faint “head high," though thanks to the low THC count, this is kept to a healthy minimum.

 Stephen Hawking Kush